-As of July 1, 2013, the officers and board members, as a group, owned of record and beneficially less than 1% of the outstanding shares of each class of the Fund.
+As of August 1, 2013, the officers and board members, as a group, owned of record and beneficially 3.81% of the Franklin Growth Opportunities Fund - Advisor Class, 2.02% Franklin Small Cap Fund - Advisor Class, and less than 1% of the outstanding shares of the other Funds and classes.
 The board members may own shares in other funds in Franklin Templeton Investments.